anuragjha/cs686-blockchain-crowdfunding/README.md

 # Application has following features
 1. Client can 'ask' for a sum of tokens.
-2. This 'ask' request is share among newtork users
+2. This 'ask' request is share among network users
 3. Clients can choose a 'ask' request and 'promise' and make a promise for a sum of money.
 4. All previous promises for the specific 'ask' request are tracked, and if the sum of promises mount to 'asked' tokens, then money is transferred for appropriate users.